Aggressive Legal Representation When The Stakes Are High

 • Gang crimes

-Any of these crimes may be aggravated and thus lead to higher-level felony charges and increased sentencing when the circumstances include the use of a gun, the commission of the crime against a minor, and/or prior criminal convictions.
+Any of these offenses may be aggravated and will thus lead to higher-level felony charges and increased sentencing when the circumstances include the use of a gun, the commission of the crime against a minor, and/or prior criminal convictions.

 Assault And Battery Crimes

 Assault in Indiana is considered to be an attempt or threat of battery against another.
-This offense is covered under laws that are not labeled as “assault” but as intimidation or threat and criminal recklessness.
-Threat/intimidation is generally charged as a misdemeanor where there is the intention to cause the alleged victim to do something against his or her will, to put the alleged victim in fear of retaliation or when the threat results in victims evacuating a building or vehicle.
+This offense is covered under laws that are not labeled as “assault” but that protect against intimidation or threat and criminal recklessness.
+Threat/intimidation is generally charged as a misdemeanor when it involves the intention to cause the alleged victim to do something against their will, put the alleged victim in fear of retaliation or force the alleged victim to evacuate a building or vehicle.
 It is generally charged as a Class A misdemeanor carrying up to a year in jail and fines of up to $5,000.
 Criminal recklessness is generally charged as a Class B misdemeanor carrying up to 180 days in jail and a fine of up to $1,000.
-If a deadly weapon was used, it will lead to felony charges.
+If a deadly weapon was used, then it will lead to felony charges.

-Battery consists of knowingly touching someone in a way that is rude, angry, or insolent.
+Battery consists of knowingly touching someone in a way that is rude, angry or insolent.
 Generally, it is charged as a Class B misdemeanor that is punishable by up to 180 days of incarceration and fines of up to $1,000.
 Battery may also be elevated to a Class A misdemeanor or a felony charge in more serious circumstances.
-These can involve causing bodily injury, committing the crime against a minor under the age of 14, against a police officer or other public servant, or when a deadly weapon is used.
+These include crimes that caused bodily injury; that were committed against a minor under the age of 14, a police officer or another public servant; or that involved a deadly weapon.

 Murder And Manslaughter